 This is to certify that this Micro-Project contains the bonafied work of following students of 6th Sem Diploma in Computer Engineering, of Government Polytechnic, Hingoli for the session 2022-23.
-They have completed their Micro- project report entitled "NETFLASK” under the guidance of Mrs. P. Gutte.
+They have completed their Micro- project report entitled "NETFLASK” under the guidance of Mr. P. H. Gutte.
 This Project report is being submitted to MSBTE, Mumbai, in the partial fulfillment for the Diploma in Engineering